AaronL11/Calgary-Hacks-2024/README.md

 This app features all of the historical sites around the city, encouraging users to explore the city by featuring a 'Site of the Day' to visit, a list view of all the sites, and a map view.
 Clicking into the site will give you the historical background of the location.

-A future version of this app would be partenered with official sites in Calgary such as Heritage Park and Calgary Zoo, and each real life visit to a free historic site would allow the user to earn towards free or discounted passes to these sites.

 ### Who this is made for?

 Anyone who wants to explore Calgary through a historical lens and learn more about what this beautiful city has to offer!